marcosalvalaggio/xeye/README.md

 * **height**: frame height values.
 * **width**: frame width values.
 * **standby_time**: e.g 0.2 cause a waiting time of 0.2 seconds between every shoot.

+For split images in train and test dataset, pass a value between (0,1) to the perc parameter of the **compressTrainTest** function:

 * **perc**: portion of images to use in the test set (write a value between (0,1)).